Tristan and Iseult (novel)

-Plot summary
+Plot

 Tristan is depicted as a prince of Lothian, whose father, King Rivalin married the sister of Mark of Cornwall, making Tristan the nephew of King Mark.
 Tristan's mother is shown as dying in his childbirth, and his name as being from the Latin root word trista reflecting the sadness of Rivalin at the loss of his wife.

 He journeys to the Kingdom of Cornwall in effort to prove himself, and enters the service of King Mark without revealing his identity.
 After defeating the Irish champion Morholt, Tristan's identity is revealed, and his position as Champion of Cornwall solidified.
 Having been wounded by the poisoned blade of Morholt, Tristan wastes away, eventually being set adrift in a boat by his own choice.
 He lands on the shores of Ireland, and is healed by the skills of Iseult of Ireland, although without actually meeting her.

 Upon returning to Cornwall, he is involved in a move to have King Mark marry.
 Tristan is sent on a quest to find a bride for the king, and winds up once again in Ireland.
-Tristan defeats a dragon, is once again healed by Iseult, and though given her hand in marriage as reward, promises to bring her back to Cornwall as bride for his Uncle.
+Tristan defeats a dragon, is once again healed by Iseult, and though given her hand in marriage as reward, promises to bring her back to Cornwall as bride for his uncle.
 These events are shown in light of bringing peace to an ongoing war between the two kingdoms.
 Tristan and Iseult are stranded on a distant shore for a few days, delaying their return to Cornwall, and cementing their own love for each other, despite the commitments of circumstances.
 Sutcliff herself states that she intentionally left out the love potion as something 'artificial'.